-New advanced blood infection model
+New advanced blood infection model (finished project)

 Blood infections are a major problem compromising around 12.000 Danish cases each year, of who around 2.000 die.
 Blood infections occur, when microorganisms spread from e.g. wounds or the urinary tract to the bloodstream, where the microorganism can cause a serious infection such as septic shock or endocarditis.